NorbertNader/vue-aws-starter-kit/README.md

 Once you have your infrastructure set up you will need to update the placeholders.

+* asset-uploader.sh - replace <s3-bucket-name> with the name of your s3 bucket.
 * logger.js - replace <metrics-lambda-id> with your metrics lambda id.
 * metrics-lambda.js - replace <ssr-lambda-id> with your metrics lambda id.
 * vue.config.js - replace <cloudfront-id> with your cloudfront id.